 Continue down to meet the team, see what we're currently working on, and get more information on what it means to be a member of Tribe Robotics!

 Years in the making

-Yonathan is a Junior and he plays an important role on our team and leads us proudly.
+Yonathan is a Senior and he plays an important role on our team and leads us proudly.

-Trevor is a Sophmore and a great leader and knows how to lead a team to success.
+Trevor is a Junior and a great leader who knows how to lead a team to success.

 A veteran at Tribe, Mr. Wippler embodies our team motto: Student built.
 Mentor approved.

 Mr. Ashley is a retried teacher and senior mentor for FIRST who helps us with the constrction of the robot.

 Mr. Dominik is a retired engineer at Boeing.
 He provides many different ideas and innovative ways to approach problems.

 Mrs. Erigero helps the team financially, and keeps track of information on people who are in and want to join the club.